 Ways to Protect Self and Move on

 - Let go and forgive.
-It may not be easy, and will definitely cost you your time and energies.
+It may not be easy, and will definitely cost you your time and energy.
 But pursue this anyway.
-Tough as it maybe.
+Tough as it may be.
 Remind yourself that you do not have to make her happy, it is about your life now.

 - Keep a distance and heal.
 Time and distance are the master healers of even the deepest wounds.
 Allow your heart to heal from the pains, hurts, and undertones haunting you from the inside.
 Take this time out and work on yourself and allow for healing.
 Limit the times you spend together.

-- Go for counselling.
+- Go for counseling.
 It for sure will not be easy for you to speak out.
 Worse still, having to tell what you went through to a stranger.
-You will face the fear of being judged, discriminated, but guess what?
+You will face the fear of being judged, discriminated against, but guess what?
 This is the begin of healing.
 Treat yourself off the breed, you don’t want to be like your mother.
 And be patient with the healing process, focusing only on the care of self.